 Oribi is a multi-role utility truck (MUT) designed and built by DCD Protected Mobility, a division of DCD Group, to meet next-generation military, security, and commercial vehicle needs.
-It was launched at the AAD Expo (Africa Aerospace & Defence Expo), held in September 2014 in South Africa.
+It was launched at the AAD Expo (Africa Aerospace & Defence Expo), which was held in September 2014 in South Africa.

-The modular and customisable structure of Oribi can be configured into a troop carrier, mobile weapon platform, reconnaissance, command and control, cargo carrier, tanker with pump, ambulance, cargo carrier with crane, and a fire fighting vehicle.
+The modular and customisable structure of Oribi can be configured into a troop carrier, mobile weapon platform, reconnaissance, command and control, cargo carrier, a tanker with pump, ambulance, cargo carrier with crane, and a fire fighting vehicle.

-The Oribi multi-role utility truck can be optionally equipped with ballistic protection kits to offer increased protection for the occupants.
+The Oribi multi-role utility truck can be optionally equipped with ballistic protection kits to offer increased protection for its occupants.
 Its compact structure integrating a load-bearing frame with two welded crossmembers and two longitudinal rails offers improved levels of armour protection.

 The cab is made of integral rollover bars and pressed steel body panels for protection from corrosive environments.
-It is provided with a bush protection kit including a bull bar to protect its personnel from collisions.
+It is provided with a bush protection kit, including a bull bar to protect its personnel from collisions.
 The kit also includes window protection products, a snorkel, engine and transmission sump guards, shields around the fuel tank, and headlight covers.

 The power pack of the Oribi MUT consists of Iveco F1CE3481C four-cylinder turbo diesel engines, which generate up to 150kW of power and 500Nm of torque.
 The engine has a power-to-weight ratio of 25kW/t at gross vehicle weight.
-It is coupled to a ZF S-400 six-speed manual or Allison SP1000 5-speed automatic transmission system with low range and differential lock.
+It is coupled to a ZF S-400 six-speed manual or Allison Transmission’s SP1000 five-speed automatic transmission system with low range and differential lock.

 The wheels are fitted with 245/70R17.5 road tyres for a smoother drive on the road, or the 275/80R20 off-road tyres to offer better cross-country performance.
-The tyres can be optionally installed with run flat inserts.
+The tyres can be optionally installed with run-flat inserts.

-The vehicle features a hydraulic dual circuit brake system with disc brakes on all four wheels, and a de-selectable anti-lock braking system (ABS).
+The vehicle features a hydraulic dual-circuit brake system with disc brakes on all four wheels, and a de-selectable anti-lock braking system (ABS).

 The truck can travel at a maximum speed of 100km/h and offers a maximum range exceeding 600km.
 It can effectively traverse through uneven terrains such as deep sand, heavy mud and tar roads while carrying heavy loads.